 \subsection{Off-diagonal Ramsey multiplicity}

-There is a stark contrast between the difficulty of counting monochromatic triangles and counting monochromatic $K_4$.
-This is evidenced by the relatively simple proof of $c_3=1/4$ and the slow progress towards the value of $c_4$.
-To get a grip on the latter we propose to investigate the question when we count $K_4$ only in one of the colors (and triangles in the other).
-This problem turns out to be more tangible, where in fact we not only can obtain a precise answer, but also show the stability of a unique construction on $27$ vertices.
+There is a stark contrast between the difficulty of counting homogeneous triples and counting homogeneous $4$-subsets.
+This is demonstrated by the relatively straightforward proof of $c_3=1/4$ and the slow progress towards determining the value of $c_4$.
+To get a grip on the latter, we propose to investigate the question when we count $K_4$ only in the graph and triangles in the complement.
+This problem proves to be more manageable, as we can not only derive an exact solution but also demonstrate the stability of a unique construction on $27$ vertices.